By COGwriter

 Ultimately, the only certain fact about the date of the origin of the Gospel of Peter is that it was written before 190 C.E. (at that time, Serapion, the bishop of Antioch, condemned it by name).
 How long before cannot be determined with any degree of certainty (Bernhard A. Gospel of Peter, Additional Information. http://gospels.net/additional/peteradditional.html 09/15/05).

-Serapion, like Polycarp, denounced Marcion:
+Specifically notice that Serapion, like Polycarp, denounced Marcion:

 Moreover, brethren, we, having discovered to what kind of heresy Marcion adhered, and seen how he contradicted himself, not understanding of what he was speaking, as you will gather from what has been written to you -for, having borrowed this said Gospel from those who were familiar with it from constant perusal, namely from the successors of those who were his leaders in the heresy, whom we call Docetae (for most of the opinions held by him are derived from their teaching), we were able to read it through; and while we found most of its contents to agree with the orthodox account of the Saviour, we found some things inconsistent with that, and these we have set down below for your inspection (Serapion of Antioch.
 Translated by Alexander Roberts and James Donaldson.
 From the book concerning the Gospel of Peter--Eusebius Church History VI,12.
 Excerpted from Volume I of The Ante-Nicene Fathers.
 Alexander Roberts and James Donaldson, editors; American Edition copyright © 1885.
 Copyright © 2001 Peter Kirby).

 Marcion was probably the first heretic to write against Sabbath observance.
+And was opposed to the Ten Commandments.

-Yet Serapion praised Apollinaris of Hierapolis:
+In a letter, Serapion praised Apollinaris of Hierapolis:

 I have sent you letters of the most blessed Claudius Apollinarius, who was made bishop of Hierapolis in Asia (Serapion of Antioch.
 Translated by Alexander Roberts and James Donaldson.
 From the epistle to Caricus and Ponticus.
 Excerpted from Volume I of The Ante-Nicene Fathers.
 Alexander Roberts and James Donaldson, editors; American Edition copyright © 1885.
 Copyright © 2001 Peter Kirby).

-It is likely that this suggests that up until the time of Serapion, that those in Antioch were also Quartodecimans.
 And this also seems to have been suggested by Polycrates of Ephesus (and the 4th century historian Eusebius), who wrote about the time of Serapion that the Churches in Asia kept the Passover on the 14th of Nisan, like the Jews (Eusebius.
 Church History.
 Book V, Chapters 23,25).

 Serapion's Succession

-During the time of Serapion, the Roman Emperor Septimius Severus unleashed persecution that was severe towards those in Antioch.
-Serapion and Septimius Severus apparently both died the same year.
-While Serapion of Antioch may have been part of the true church (he was just outside of Asia Minor, and would have probably been a Syrian), it does not appear that Serapion was succeeded by one who was faithful to Church of God teachings, as he was praised by one who was not a Quartodeciman.
+While Serapion of Antioch looks to have been part of the true church (he was just outside of Asia Minor, and would have probably been a Syrian), it does not appear that Serapion was succeeded by one who was faithful to Church of God teachings, as he was praised by one who was not a Quartodeciman.

-Eusebius records (Church History, Book VII, Chapter 11, Verses 4-5):
+Eusebius records (Church History, Book VII, Chapter 11, Verses 4-5, p.
+125):

-But, on the death of Serapion, Asclepiades...succeeded to the episcopate of the church at Antioch.
+But, on the death of Serapion, Asclepiades ... succeeded to the episcopate of the church at Antioch.
 Alexander alludes to his appointment, writing thus to the church at Antioch:

 "Alexander, a servant and prisoner of Jesus Christ, to the blessed church of Antioch, greeting in the Lord.
 The Lord has made my bonds during the time of my imprisonment light and easy, since I learned that, by the Divine Providence, Asclepiades, who in regard to the true faith is eminently qualified, has undertaken the bishopric of your holy church at Antioch."

-Since the "successor" to Serapion, Asclepiades, received a letter of approval from Alexander and Clement of Alexander who were against various biblical practices for Christians, it is reasonable to conclude that Asclepiades was NOT in the true Church of God as.
+Since the "successor" to Serapion, Asclepiades, received a letter of approval from Alexander of Jerusalem/Alia Capitolina and Clement of Alexander who were against various biblical practices for Christians, it is reasonable to conclude that Asclepiades was NOT in the true Church of God as.
 This is probably a change to the type of person that those who went along with the allegorizers liked.
 And this marked the end of any possibly faithful succession in Antioch.

 Concluding Comments